THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 The phoenix is therefore a symbol of future resurrection to new life.

-life when he chooses—green herb, animal, human, or spirit.
+life when he chooses, vegetation, animals, humans or spirits.
 Any new-life from

 non-life is a divine act of creation, whether a first-creation or a later re-creation